EmmaHarutyunyan/ai_image_generator/README.md

 # AI Image Generator

-A Python script using the `diffusers` library to generate high-quality images from text prompts.
+A Python script using the `diffusers` library to generate images from text prompts.

 ## Usage